 Current NPCA Policy Policy Opportunities The policy document is silent with respect to natural heritage features and areas not regulated by NPCA that are protected and managed under municipal and provincial policies or plans including: Areas of Natural and Scientific Interest (ANSIs), Habitat of Endangered or Threatened Species, Ecological Linkages, Significant Valleylands, Significant Wildlife Habitat, Significant Woodlands. • S.12.4 includes guidance for studies that NPCA requires as part of a permit or planning application submission Natural heritage features and areas are protected and managed through municipal OP policies and provincial plans.
 Current MOUs with municipalities call for NPCA to provide plan review services and comment on impacts to natural heritage features and areas within regulated areas, as it relates to the ecological function of the regulated features.
-Municipalities review planning applications for impacts on natural heritage features and areas within their natural heritage features and areas when providing their plan review services to municipal partners through established MOUs Clarify NPCAs role under the plan review MOUs and provide guidance for reviewing planning applications (e.g., EIS requirements) related to natural heritage features and areas Needed to the Policy plan review MOUs with y to clarify NPCA roles and responsibilities under the n partner municipalities and guidance for reviewing n relation to natural heritage features and areas.
-Key Questions What We Heard atural Heritage policies must clearly indicate that this is not ep' but rather relates to the need to clarify who is and watershed municipal partners with respect to natural heritage features that are also protected and managed under municipal and provincial Municipal partners confirmed that there is a great deal of confusion relating to responsibilities for natural heritage and that the new document should clarify roles and responsibilities.
+Municipalities review planning applications for impacts on natural heritage features and areas within their natural heritage features and areas within their natural heritage features and areas within their natural heritage features to municipal partners through established MOUs Clarify NPCAs role under the plan review MOUs and provide guidance for reviewing planning applications (e.g., EIS requirements) related to natural heritage features and areas within regulated areas What Changes Are Needed to the Policy Document?
+There is an opportunity to clarify NPCA roles and responsibilities under the plan review MOUs with partner municipalities and guidance for reviewing planning applications in relation to natural heritage features and areas.
+Key Questions What We Heard Should the new Policy Any reference to Natural Heritage policies must clearly indicate that this is not Document contain policiesabout 'mandate creep' but rather relates to the need to clarify who isto clarify the role of NPCAresponsible.

+and watershed municipal partners with respect to natural heritage features that are also protected and managed under municipal and provincial Municipal partners confirmed that there is a great deal of confusion relating to responsibilities for natural heritage and that the new document should clarify roles and responsibilities.
 In addition to policy clarity, there was general agreement that more definitive information should be included in the plan review. policies and plans?
 Please specify.
 Responses received to the digital survey were mixed.
 One respondent stated no, with no explanation.
 Others were of the view that articulating the roles and responsibilities is important.
 One respondent indicated they were not confused about NPCAs role.
 Another suggested a simple visual, including links to the applicable policy documents and contacts would be helpful.
 PROPOSED APPROACH TO ADDRESS INPUT: Include policies to clarify who is responsible with respect to natural heritage features and areas not regulated by NPCA that are protected and managed under municipal and provincial policies or plans including: ANSIs, Habitat of Endangered or Threatened Species, Ecological Linkages, Significant Valleylands, Significant Wildlife Habitat, Significant Woodlands.
 Clarify NPCA regulatory role when natural heritage features are within regulated areas.
 Where there are more restrictive Provincial Plan or municipal Official Plan policies, the more restrictive policies take precedence when reviewing planning applications.